matbu/os-diff/README.md

         main.yml
 ```

-A client provided with the Go binary will be available soon.
+A complete CLI provided with the Go binary will be available soon.
 For now you can execute those playbooks with this command:

 ```
-go run examples/pull_ocp_configuration.go
+os-diff pull --cloud_type=ocp --inventory=$PWD/hosts

 ```